Fatal1ty/mashumaro/README.md

 encoder.encode(...)
 ```

-Convenient functions are recommended to be used as:
+Convenient functions are recommended to be used as follows:
 ```python
 import mashumaro.codecs.basic as basic_codec